finalboss-org/soundcheck/WEBSOCKET_README.md

 ## Troubleshooting

-- **WebSocket won't connect**: Ensure the server is running and port 3001 is available
+- **WebSocket won't connect**:
+  - In development: Ensure WebSocket server is running on port 3001
+  - In production: Ensure both servers are running on the same port
 - **Messages not appearing**: Check browser console for WebSocket errors
 - **TypeScript errors**: Ensure `@types/ws` is installed